Meter Point Administration Number: Unmetered supplies

-If, however, the unmetered supplies are being traded as non half-hourly the UMSO undertakes the responsibility to calculate an EAC (Estimated Annual Consumption).
-This is done using a simple formula which takes into account the circuit watts of the equipment and the annual hours of operation.
-For example, a piece of equipment that is in use 24 hours per day will have annual hours of 8766.
-For, say, a CCTV camera rated at 24 circuit watts the EAC would be 210.384kWh, calculated as circuit watts × annual hours divided by 1000.
-As a result of Ofgem's decision to progress with Marketwide Half Hourly Settlement (MHHS) all new unmetered supplies from April 2024 will be half hourly and existing non half-hourly unmetered supplies will move to half hourly trading during 2024.
+As a result of Ofgem's decision to progress with Marketwide Half Hourly Settlement (MHHS), under modification P434 it was agreed that all new unmetered supplies from April 2024 would be half-hourly and existing non half-hourly unmetered supplies would move to half-hourly trading during 2024/25.
+By October 2025 all non half-hourly MPANs had been transferred to half-hourly.
+In December 2025, Power Data Associates – acting in the MHHS role of Unmetered Data Service – registered the first MPAN in the new MHHS arrangements.

-If the equipment is street lighting the same process is used for non half-hourly; however, the annual hours will change as each photocell is assigned a set number of annual hours which indicate how and when the lights turn on and off.
-These annual hours have been set by Elexon and are not locally agreed with the UMSO by the customer.
+If the equipment is street lighting, the annual hours will change as each photocell is assigned a set number of annual hours which indicate how and when the lights turn on and off.
+These annual hours are set by Elexon and are not locally agreed with the UMSO by the customer.

-Once an EAC calculation has taken place, an EAC Certificate is provided to the customer's appointed electricity supplier for billing, with an electronic copy of the EAC being sent to the appointed data collector.
 The DNO make a Distribution Use of System charge on the electricity supplier for the delivery of the electricity to the customer's unmetered equipment.

 Standard Settlement Configuration (SSC)

-Each non-half-hourly supply has a four digit code called the Standard Settlement Configuration (SSC), which specifies the number of registers a meter has, and the times that each register is recording electricity usage.
+Each non-half-hourly supply has a four-digit code called the Standard Settlement Configuration (SSC), which specifies the number of registers a meter has, and the times that each register is recording electricity usage.
 The times that a register is recording is specified with a five digit code Time Pattern Regime (TPR).
-So for example a supply with SSC 0943 has two registers with TPRs 00404 and 00405.
+For example, a supply with SSC 0943 has two registers with TPRs 00404 and 00405.
 The 00404 TPR register records from 01:00 to 02:30 and 08:00 to 23:30, and the 00405 register records for the rest of the time.